 The awesomely knowledgeable Fluto Shinzawa calls DJ, Naoko and Pete to talk about his thoughts on the future of the B's.
 He discusses his column from earlier this week on Cam Neely wanting to give Claude the ax earlier in the season but not getting the ok.
 Fluto shares his thoughts on Chiarelli's firing, the future for Claude and where the Bruins should go from here.
 He also gives his opinion on potential moves the team can make, who would fit in here, his thoughts on the NHL playoffs so far and more.

-We wrap up a Monday with some of the best sound bites you may have missed.
+We wrap up the program with some of the best in soundbites that you may have missed throughout the day.

 Dale, Michael and Jerry talk Bruins, specifically Claude Julien as we are less than 24 hours from the puck-drop for the 2015-2016 Bruins season.